DIY PR for B2B Technology Companies

 Step 6: Meet in Person

-Once you’ve made email contact a few times, you’ve hopefully gotten a response or two.
-Assuming that’s happened, it’s time to look for an excuse to meet in person.
+You've made contact.
+You’ve emailed a few times.
+The reporter has even replied once or twice.
+Now it’s time to look for an excuse to meet in person.
 The goal of your first meetup is to get to know each other and have an open-ended conversation.
 You are not there to pitch, so don’t worry about having the perfect pitch ready.

 So how do you initiate an in-person intro?